 We enjoyed a great evening in New Orleans at Stella!.
-The four course tasting menu is a really special experience, especially when the wine is flowing.
+The four-course tasting menu was a really special experience, especially when the wine was flowing.

 We blame it on New Orleans.

 We had planned our Saturday night dinner at Stella! in advance.
 After a day of drinking with friends Heidi and Karl, we arrived for dinner at the elegant yet comfortable restaurant in the French Quarter right on time.
 We were seated at a well-positioned table for four at the front of the restaurant.
 Deciding on Chef Scott Boswell’s four-course tasting menu (as opposed to the seven-course option), we strategically placed our orders for maximum sharing potential.
 And that’s where it gets a bit fuzzy.

 We are normally quite meticulous about documenting what we eat.
 During special meals, we often take detailed tasting notes, much like one would do at a wine event.
 We somehow forgot to take notes after a day of visiting many local drinking establishments.
 Since we didn’t forget to use our cameras, we will let the photos tell the story of our epic dinner at Stella!.

 Dinner at Stella!

 The $85 prix fixe course dinner started auspiciously with an amuse bouche made with liquid nitrogen.
 With this start, we knew we were in for a unique experience.